fractalnetworksco/selfhosted-gateway/README.md

       - NET_ADMIN
 ```

-3. Adding the generated snippet to a `docker-compose.yml` file we get:
+3. Adding the generated snippet to a sample `docker-compose.yml` file we get:
 ```
 version: '3.9'
 services: